-Applications will be submitted to the Sardis Secondary career centre on April 14th, 2019 using the District Authority Application.
+Applications will be submitted to the Sardis Secondary career centre by noon on April 14th, 2021 using the District Authority Application.
 One application is required for EACH area of achievement.
 You can only win one District Authority award.

 Ambassador Scholarships are available for international students who are graduating from a B.C. public school, independent school, or B.C.-certified offshore school and moving into a B.C. public post secondary institution (PSI) or a degree program at an authorized private degree-granting institution.